BallMJ92/Cipherpad/README.md

 Step 2: Run **Cipherpad** py file on your machine

 <sup>1</sup> A WLAN implementation is currently being developed.
-For now, **Cipherpad** works for machines on a networked environment where all machines have physical access to the public RSA keys (see TODO for more information).
+For now, **Cipherpad** works only on machines within a networked environment whereby all machines have physical access to the public RSA keys (see TODO for more information).